lvgl/docs_old/v7/en/trans_txt/widgets/chart.md.txt

 ## Parts and Styles
 The Chart's main part is called `LV_CHART_PART_BG` and it uses all the typical background properties.
 The *text* style properties determine the style of the axis texts and the *line* properties determine ticks' style.
-*Padding* values will make `LV_CHART_PART_SERIES` smaller.
-Padding also can be used to make space for axis texts.
+*Padding* values add some space on the sides thus it makes *series area* smaller.
+Padding also can be used to make space for axis texts and ticks.

-The background of the series is called `LV_CHART_PART_SERIES` and it's placed on the main background.
+The background of the series is called `LV_CHART_PART_SERIES_BG` and it's placed on the main background.
 The division lines, and series data is drawn on this part.
 Besides the typical background style properties the *line* style properties are used by the division lines.
 The *padding* values tells the space between the this part and the axis texts.